f34nk/modest_ex/README.md

 	- [ ] Package test
 - [ ] Features
 	- [x] Find nodes using a CSS selector
-	- [x] Serialize a HTML-document
+	- [x] Serialize any string with valid or broken html
 	- [ ] Remove a node from html
 	- [ ] Append node to another node
 	- [ ] Prepend node to another node
-	- [ ] Replace node with to another node
+	- [ ] Replace node with another node
 	- [ ] Slice html to a subset of nodes
 - [x] List of supported CSS Selectors
 - [ ] Documentation